Skip to Main Content

 Finding good car insurance within your budget after a DUI may be tough, but there are carriers that could offer fairly affordable average rates for high-risk drivers.
 Keep in mind that Michigan is one of the most expensive states for car insurance even for those with a spotless driving record.

 As you can see below, your quoted premium after a DUI may vary greatly based on the carrier you choose.
-Additionally, your rates may vary based on other individual driving factors, such as your vehicle type.
-This is why most insurance professionals recommend comparing quotes from several companies to find the best carrier for your needs.
-If you’re looking for the best car insurance in Michigan after a DUI, you might consider getting a quote from the following companies.
+Additionally, your rates will differ based on other factors, such as your vehicle type.
+This is why most insurance professionals recommend comparing quotes from several companies to find the cheapest and best carrier for your needs.
+If you’re looking for car insurance in Michigan after a DUI, you might consider getting a quote from the following companies.

 Frequently asked questions

-• If your license was revoked because of a DUI conviction in Michigan, you will need your insurance company to file an SR-22 form for you with the DMV.
+• If your license was revoked because of a DUI conviction in Michigan, you will need your insurance company to file an SR-22 form with the DMV on your behalf.
 This is a statement of financial responsibility that indicates that you have at least the legal minimum required insurance coverage in Michigan.
 If your license has been suspended, this may be required for reinstatement, along with fees and other conditions.
 It does not automatically give you permission to drive again.

 Methodology